-Members of the Wild Purbeck partnership are working up projects which may be eligible for this funding, which requires partner match and is for capital works.
+Members of the Wild Purbeck partnership are working up projects which may be eligible for this funding.
 Some of the aims and projects of Wild Purbeck correlate with heathland mitigation aims and there is potential for joint funding of projects.